Functional Programming Language

 Functional programming is a new fad, and it has several benefits compared with object orientated programming.
 The principal advantage is the lack of state, which makes it much better for multi-threaded code as many of the problems in multi-threading are caused by mutating an object in one thread and using it in another.
 So most functions are pure, which means the result depends on the inputs to the function only, and not on any global state.
 Since functions are pure, you can perform certain optimizations automatically, such as caching the results.
 It is mainly used in academia, but it is spreading, especially where strict guarantees on code quality are required.

-Racket is based on Scheme, which is, in turn, based on Lisp, but offers extensions to make writing GUIs or to provide a logic-based programming language like Prolog.
+, but offers extensions to make writing GUIs or to provide a logic-based programming language like Prolog

 Prolog – Logic Based